 All parts are made from steel.
 The three main components shown above are grade S355 steel.
 Threaded rods are grade 8.8, and plate washers are grade S355.
 Designs are based on concrete grade C35/45.
-Stronger concrete will not increase capacities as they are 'steel limited'.
+Stronger concrete will not increase capacities as they are limited by the steel unit capacity.
 Weaker concrete may lower capacities.